 Lifestyle factors are also important.
 Getting enough sleep, exercising, listening to music, meditating, and spending time in the sun can all boost dopamine levels.

-Overall, a balanced diet and lifestyle can go a long way in increasing your body’s natural production of dopamine and helping your brain function at its best.
+Overall, a balanced diet and lifestyle can go a long way in increasing your body’s natural dopamine production and helping your brain function at its best.